sybrew/the-seo-framework/readme.txt

 * PHP 5.6 and higher.
 * WordPress 5.1 and higher.
 * Internationalization through WordPress.org.
-* UTF-8 character recognition and rendering, including Emoji and CJKV (Chinese, Japanese, Korean, Vietnamese).
+* Unicode (UTF-8) character recognition and rendering, including Emoji and CJKV (Chinese, Japanese, Korean, Vietnamese).
 * Right to Left (RTL) languages (Arabic, Hebrew, Farsi, et al.), through its interface and metatag generation.
 * Complete color-vision deficiency accessibility thanks to a carefully picked color scheme.
 * Full keyboard navigation, so that you can inspect tooltips quickly without ever having to reach for your mouse.